Best Value Contracting

 Exemptions to the apprenticeship requirement for both GCs and subs will be addressed in a separate section below.

 General Contractors and Best Value Contracting Requirements

-General Contractors submit information about apprenticeship utilization with their monetary bid as part of the proposal (Pages E-3 and E-4).
+General Contractors submit information about apprenticeship utilization with their monetary bid as part of the proposal (Pages F-2 and F-3).

-The information supplied on Page E-3 and E-4 may change from the time of the bid.
+The information supplied on Page F-2 and F-3 may change from the time of the bid.
 The information assists staff in determining the extent the contractor must comply with active apprenticeship requirements or if exemptions apply.